 The company is financed by a nice Italian (never thought I would say this, I don’t care much for the Italians that frequent Cuba).
 The two of them are chatting on the curb all day.
 Their bikes are terrible, so their place is worth a visit but don’t rent a bike if you want to live.

 And zen came the Germans.

-Olvidio’s bikes are made in China and not very good to say it friendly.
+Olvidio’s bikes are made in China, bought in Panama and not very good to say it friendly.
 But until February 2017 they were the only bikes for rent in Havana.

-Or you can pick them up at their central location in Vedado… You should book beforehand though… Parque Mariana de las Grajales, Calle D and 23, in front of Cafeteria Irani Topoli, VEDADO.
+Or you can pick them up at their central location in Vedado… You should book beforehand though… Parque Mariana de las Grajales, Calle D and 23, in front of restaurant Irani Topoli, VEDADO.
+Save 10 per bike!

 Do rent a bike

 Biking is the perfect way to discover the non-touristy parts of Havana.
-If you spent more that 3 days in Havana (and I would recommend that) go rent a bike!
+If you spent more that three days in Havana (and I would recommend that) rent a bike!

 When in Havana, look around… Find the things I did not see in Cuba (yet).

 Before you go to Cuba however, you should read our book!